The number of perfect matchings, and the nesting properties, of random regular graphs: Introduction

 \end{thm}

 This result suggests that there is likely no distributional phase transition on the number of $\ell$-matchings as $\ell$ grows.
-The condition $d=O( n^{1/7}/\log^2 n)$ in the result is imposed only for technical reasons and we believe that the same distribution holds for all $d\to\infty$ until $d$ is too close to $n-1$.
+The condition $d=O( n^{1/7}/\log n)$ in the result is imposed only for technical reasons and we believe that the same distribution holds for all $d\to\infty$ until $d$ is too close to $n-1$; see Conjecture~\ref{con:normal} below.

-To our knowledge this is the first result on the limiting distribution of the number of spanning subgraphs in $\G(n,d)$ when $d\to\infty$.
-The main contribution of Theroem~\ref{thm:main} is the discovery of the distribution type of the number of perfect matchings, and we believe that this phenomenon is ubiquitous among other spanning subgraphs such as the number of Hamilton cycles.
-For future research, it is interesting to determine the limiting distributions of the number of $\ell$-matchings and $\ell$-cycles in $\G(n,d)$ for all $\ell$.
+To our knowledge, this is the first result on the limiting distribution of the number of spanning subgraphs in $\G(n,d)$ when $d\to\infty$.
+The main contribution of Theorem~\ref{thm:main} is the discovery of the distribution type of the number of perfect matchings, and we believe that this phenomenon is ubiquitous among other spanning subgraphs such as the number of Hamilton cycles.
+For future research, it would be interesting to determine the limiting distributions of the number of $\ell$-matchings and $\ell$-cycles in $\G(n,d)$ for all $\ell$.

-\begin{con} The numbers of perfect matchings, Hamilton cycles, spanning trees, and $k$-factors where $k\le d-1$, are all asymptotically normally distributed in $\G(n,d)$ for all $d$ where $dn$ is even and $\min\{d,n-d\}\to\infty$ as $n\to\infty$ (where $n$ is even in the case of perfect matchings, and $kn$ is even in the case of $k$-factors). \end{con}
+\begin{con} The numbers of perfect matchings, Hamilton cycles, spanning trees, and $k$-factors, where $k\le d-1$, are all asymptotically normally distributed in $\G(n,d)$ for all $d$ where $dn$ is even and $\min\{d,n-d\}\to\infty$ as $n\to\infty$ (and also $n$ is even in the case of perfect matchings, and $kn$ is even in the case of $k$-factors). \end{con}

 \begin{con} Suppose $\min\{d,n-d\}\to\infty$ as $n\to\infty$.
 The number of $\ell$-cycles in $\G(n,d)$ is asymptotically normal for all $3\le \ell\le n$.
 The number of $\ell$-matchings of $\G(n,d)$ is asymptotically normal for all $3\le \ell\le n/2$. \end{con}